christya95/ThymeLeaf/README.md

 # ThymeLeaf
 Materialize UI for JS and CSS.
-Form to add courses w/ Thymeleaf to simplify code.
+Form to add courses w/ Thymeleaf to simplify Java code.